Disclaimer: I don't own DBZ or the characters.

 The look of hurt and betrayal could not be wiped out of Bardock's memory.
 He hadn't even wanted this.
 She had been talking about it for a while.
 At first, she had decided she was going to live on her own, with no responsibility and be single again and leave the kids with him, but at the apartment complex she wanted, you needed to have two people on the lease.
 Strangely enough, they told his wife that she could bring one of the children along and they'd count it.

 "I can't believe I'm finally eighteen and joining you in college, Vegeta," Kakarot said excitedly.
-Vegeta was his best friend in high school, more so because he would never leave him alone.
+Vegeta was his best friend in high school, more so because the younger teen would never leave him alone.
 He never talked to anyone, so when the cheerful Kakarot saw him sitting alone at lunch, he made it his new lunch spot.

 Vegeta was one year his senior and had been going to the university already.
 "Yes, Kakarot, and now you'll be able to annoy me here, too," Vegeta growled.